Ehsan-Tavan/Language_Identification/README.md

 For character-level input, we use an embedding lookup.
 To extract n-gram features from the character input, we employ a CNN module with 64 filters and window sizes of 3, 5, and 7.

 The process involves extracting features from both the Mt5-base model and the character-level CNN module.
 We then combine the final distributions over classes obtained from the softmax layer after each feature extraction moduel (MT5 and CNN).
 This combined distribution is utilized in the final softmax layer, which ultimately classifies each sentence.
+Figure 3 shows our proposed model.

 ![Before Training](assets/plots/proposed_model/proposed_model.png)
+<b style='text-align:center;'>Figure 3: Our proposed model for language identification task. </b>

 ## 5. Results

 ### 5.1 Metrics